tsimg/spectra-plot/README.md

 ## Getting started

+Run it from your browser window by clicking on https://tsimg.github.io/spectra-plot/.

-Download `spectra_viewer.html` and open it in your browser.
+OR, download `index.html` and open it in your browser.
 That's it.
 No server required.

-Alternatively, host it on GitHub Pages by placing the file in your repository and enabling Pages in the repository settings.

 ---